Desatoya Roundup Announced

 Other statistics:

-• Horses displaced from area by permitted grazing: Unknown
+• Horses displaced from area by permitted grazing: Undetermined

 • Horses removed because of drilling and mining: Ask the advocates